 - the person does not have the financial capacity to meet the expense of the treatment

 You can find further information on the requirements, including documentation, by visiting the DHS website, in particular, this link.
 You can also refer to another SuperGuide article for more information: Accessing super early on ‘compassionate grounds’.

 Note: Centrelink benefits may be payable in your circumstances.
 Chat to Centrelink about the Sickness and Disability benefits available (www.centrelink.gov.au or phone 13 27 17)

-Q2: I’m wondering if I can access my super for health reasons.
-I need weight loss surgery to basically stay alive, and it is very costly, but without it I probably won’t be able to work again.
+Q: I’m wondering if I can access my super for health reasons.
+I need weight loss surgery to basically stay alive, and it is very costly, but without it, I probably won’t be able to work again.
 I am 50 years old.

-I’m not aware of the policy on accessing super for weight loss surgery, but morbid obesity may possibly be considered a life-threatening illness.
-An individual can access super benefits for certain types of dental treatment so early access to treat obesity makes sense to me.
+I’m not aware if there is an official policy on how the DHS processes applications for accessing super benefits for weight loss surgery, but I am aware that super benefits have been accessed for this purpose.
+Morbid obesity may possibly be considered a life-threatening illness.
+An individual can access super benefits for medical treatment that will treat a life-threatening illness or to alleviate acute or chronic pain, so early access to treat obesity makes sense to me.
 If the Department of Human Services considers this to be the case, then you can access super benefits to pay for medical treatment.

-You can find more information on early release based on the compassionate ground of ‘medical treatment’ by clicking on this link.
+You can also find more information on early release based on the compassionate ground of ‘medical treatment’ by clicking DHS medical treatment.

 Note: You can also check whether you have income protection insurance inside your super fund (check with all of your super funds if you have more than one fund) or outside the super system and determine whether the policy pays an income in such circumstances.